CSFC 2025 Priority Bill List

 Short Title: Regional Planning Roundtable Commission

-Sponsors: M. Froelich (D) | K. Brown (D) / F. Winter (D)
+Sponsors: M. Froelich (D) | K. Brown (D) / F. Winter

 Summary:

-The commission will only meet when a local government requests assistance in addressing a regional opportunity or challenge.
+After an initial meeting to elect a chair and establish its procedures and operation framework, the commission will only meet when a local government requests assistance in addressing a regional opportunity or challenge.
 In so meeting, the commission shall:

 • Define a region for purposes of establishing a regional roundtable to assist in addressing the regional opportunity or challenge;